Ferguson Police Department: Justice Department investigation and report

 VOX summarized key findings in the report, including police and municipal officials sending racist emails, police arresting Black residents when they were trying to care for loved ones who were hurt, officers abusing their power and disregarding the law as part of the department's culture while supervisors supported them, and the police department's using race to dictate who would be stopped and the level of force used against them.

 Chief Jackson resigned on March 11, 2015, following the release of the Justice Department report and the firing of five Ferguson city officials and police officers.
-His resignation became effective March 19, when Lieutenant Colonel Al Eickhoff taking over as acting chief.
+His resignation became effective March 19, when Lieutenant Colonel Al Eickhoff took over as acting chief.
 The decision to let Jackson resign rather than be fired is controversial, particularly since his contract was to expire in March anyway and his resignation guaranteed him one year of pay and one year's continuation of his paid health insurance.